iOnline247/node-red-contrib-aws-any/README.md

 # node-red-contrib-aws-any

+Use this plugin to make AWS API calls within Node-RED.
+Refer to the AWS-SDK-JS docs for more information: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/top-level-namespace.html
 This plugin installs 2 nodes: `aws-sdk-any-config` and `aws-sdk-any`.
 The `aws-sdk-any` node has all of the service definitions baked into it.
 This provides a nice experience within the UI and should keep users from needing to refer to the SDK.

 ## Install Plugin